 This is one of our base recipes.
 If you love our overnight oats recipe, you’ll love this simple stovetop oatmeal recipe!
-It takes less than 10 minutes to prepare, is made with pantry staples, packed with nutrition, and full of flavor.
+It takes less than 10 minutes to prepare, uses pantry staples, is packed with nutrition and full of flavor.
 Make a batch of stovetop oatmeal for breakfast this week, and as always, adjust to YOUR taste!

 Must-Know Cooking Skills

 Culinary Tips for Making the Basic Oatmeal Recipe